 The next time you are in the mood to bake a classic, take a chance on my easy banana bread recipe!
-With the option of adding in walnuts and chocolate chips, this classic banana bread loaf is incredibly soft and utterly delicious.
+This classic banana bread loaf is incredibly soft and utterly delicious.

 Make This Warm And Nutty Banana Bread For Your Next Get-Together!